Our Museum & History

 Our History

-The museum also offers a broad range of family and adult programs, including the West Hartford History series which brings local historians and authors to the museum for a monthly lecture.
-Poetry readings, cemetery tours, kids events… the list goes on!
+The museum also offers a broad range of family and adult programs throughout the year.
 Click here for our upcoming programs.